-Awareness is Primary; Mind is an Appearance
+Awareness is Primary; Mind is an Appearance (with Audio)

 With the energy system connected to the earth, the sense of “I am here” or “am-ness” is naturally felt without strain.

 This sense of grounded, natural, uncontrived awareness is the basis, path and result.
 If we follow it through, it will re-arrange absolutely every aspect of our existence.